bryanotoole/Active-Directory-Lab/README.md

 - PowerShell

 ##  Background
 The purpose of this lab is to simulate setting up a basic virtual network for an organization and managing its users within Active Directory.
-This lab demonstrate a basic understanding of virtual network setup and Active Directory functionality.
+This lab demonstrates a basic understanding of virtual network setup and Active Directory functionality.
 The progress of this lab is outlined in the Description above and displayed in the Screenshots below.

 ## Screenshots